allenttchen/go/README.md

 # go

-Play the Board Game Go with Go AI from scratch
+Play the Board Game Go with Go AI

 Current State: Still a weak agent.
 But it's getting smarter :)